-Through a year-long mentorship and support of Rainhouse Canada staff, these talented students are now ready to showcase their innovations and compete for your vote.
+Through a year-long mentorship and support of Rainhouse Canada staff, these talented students were ready to showcase their innovations and compete for the public’s vote.

 The student clubs have been working tirelessly to design and build innovative engineering projects for a chance to compete at a national and international level.

 This year’s teams will be proudly showcasing the latest iterations of their ongoing projects:

 AUVic is an interdisciplinary student club that builds an Autonomous Underwater Vehicle (AUV) for the annual RoboSub competition in San Diego.
 Come and check out Polaris, their most recent AUV and discover the world of underwater and marine engineering.

 The UVic Rocketry Team designs and builds competitive sounding rockets.
 The team earned first place at the Payload Challenge during the 2017 Spaceport America Cup.
 Meet local rocket engineers and see firsthand a full rocket assembly.